CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 Governs a character's ability to quickly pick up on fine and fleeting details in their environment or on objects and other characters.
 Also governs the ability to perceive under difficult conditions such as dim light and fog, or noisy and smelly environments.

 #### Strength [Str]
 Governs a character's strength - the ability to lift, throw and break heavy and sturdy things.
 Such as skulls.
+Also governs the carrying capacity of a character.

+Each point in strength allows carrying one moderate and two light objects.

+Every two points in strength allow carrying one heavy object.

 #### Toughness [Tough]
 Governs the [injury threshold](#injury) of a character.